Ramiisaac/3350-P03/README.md

 1. Initiate a Parent (which waits for child thread to complete)
 2. Initiate a Child thread using System.Threading.Tasks
-3. Child thread...
+3. Child thread opens and reads text file to console using a system API
-    (a) opens and reads text file to console using a system API (b) Completes
+4. Child thread completes
-4. Parent thread completes
+5. Parent thread completes
-5. Catche exceptions and throw err if needed
+6. Catche exceptions and throw err if needed